All Blacks run rampant against Wales to end Rugby World Cup on a high

 Two tries from Ben Smith as well as scores from Tom Moody, Beauden Barrett, Ryan Crotty and Richie Mo'unga saw the men in black maintain their unbeaten run against Wales stretching back to 1953.

 For its part, Wales was bold and ambitious whenever it had possession.
-A try apiece from Hallam Amos and Josh Adams in either half meant this injury-stricken team could at least sign off on the tournament with some positivity.
+A try apiece from Hallam Amos and Josh Adams meant this injury-stricken team could at least sign off on the tournament with some positivity.

 "I'm immensely proud," Kieran Read said in the post match interview, the last one as All Blacks captain.
 "This jersey means a lot.
 It's been part of my life for a long time.
 It dictates that you try and leave it in a better place than when you found it.
 That was my aim in my entire career and hopefully I've done that."